-Tier 1B: There’s a gap between Obi and Emperor.
+Tier 1B: Emperor Palpatine.
+There’s a gap between Obi and Emperor.
 The original Emperor is included in this tier.

-Tier 2B: Anakin/Dooku/Mace and to many, including our group, Yoda.
+Tier 2B: Untweaked Anakin/Dooku/Mace and to many, including our group, Yoda.
 This tier includes original Anakin.

 Tier 3A: Han Solo.
 Boba and Han are both clearly better than Jango, that much isn’t really debatable.
 Han is probably not quite as good as Boba, though.
 Vader might fit into this tier as well.

-Tier 3B: Jango really belongs here by himself among the original decks, though Vader might join him.
+Tier 3B: Untweaked Jango.
+Jango really belongs here by himself among the original decks, though Vader might join him.

 - Tier 1B exists because every time we game, we like to do a “Battle for the Universe” with Darth Sidious vs. Yoda of Kashyyk and each with a teammate, but it never works out if Mace is Yoda’s teammate because there’s no fourth deck strong enough to go with those 3.
 Meanwhile, decks like Darth Vader Jedi Hunter and Dark Side Anakin can really dominate against weaker foes and certain types of decks.
 Obi-Wan’s offense is watered down but he hasn’t lost a lick of defense, while both original Emperor Palpatine and a powered-up Dooku are great, great teammates.

 - Tier 2B decks are your standard Tier 2 decks, about as strong as original, unaltered Dooku or Mace and includes original Anakin (who we’ve always like a tad better than Dooku or Mace).
 These are otherwise your standard Jedi like Aayla Secura, Ki-Aid-Mundi and Saesee Tiin & Agen Kolar.
 Nute Gunray is there too, probably a tad stronger than we intended, but was tweaked for a GenCon Tournament and needed to be Tier 2B for it, and we’ve stuck with that version.
-He’s nasty, that Nute.
-Our Boba & Dengar deck is the strongest shooter in the set and belongs here.
+With the possible exception of Nute, our Boba & Dengar deck is the strongest shooter in the set and belongs in this Tier.
 In 3v3, that might be the best deck overall.

 - Tier 3A decks could probably sneak into a Tier 2 tournament and not look wholly out of place, if you believe that about good old, unaltered Han & Chewie, who reside in this Tier.
 Even if you’re not sure about that, Han is definitely better than Jango, and they belong in different tiers.
-These decks are all shooters but what they have in common is that the best game out of any of these decks is really, really good, and they’re not quite as fragile as the Bounty Hunter decks except maybe our tweaked Jango & Zam, who remain fragile, but have added offense to go with their trademark superior movement, enough to be more competitive with Han & Chewie at least.
+These decks are all shooters but what they have in common is that the best game out of any of these decks is really, really good, and they’re not quite as fragile as the Bounty Hunter decks.
+Our tweaked Jango & Zam remain fragile, but at least have added offense to go with their trademark superior movement, enough to be more competitive with Han & Chewie at least.

 - Tier 3B decks like IG-88 and Lando typically get blown to smithereens early but when they don’t, they’ve dominated games.
 We don’t want to get into having any characters incapable of playing any others, so as all these decks have low HP and Yellow decks, they have to be very, very dangerous, or risk being completely worthless in a game of Epic Duels.
 The idea is that original Jango & Zam — in the opinion of our group, clearly the weakest original deck — would fit into this Tier but I’m not even sure that original deck could hang here (though they do have great movement).

-- Greedo is intended to be the weakest deck, but even his deck has 3x A8, 2x A6 if not blocked, and 2x cards that don’t let you block the next attack, so it is quite possible for him to defeat Darth Sidious in a straight 1v1 match, if he gets the right draw and Sidious gets a bad one.
-The quick description probably makes the deck sound stronger than it is, but with cards spread across 3 characters and 2 of the 3 A8s having severe penalties, it’s hard for Greedo to get much going with any consistency.
+- Greedo is intended to be the weakest deck, but even his deck has 1x A10, 2x A8, 2x A6 if not blocked, and 2x cards that don’t let you block the next attack, so it is quite possible for him to defeat Darth Sidious in a straight 1v1 match, if he gets the right draw and Sidious gets a bad one.
+The quick description probably makes the deck sound stronger than it is, but with cards spread across 3 characters, and 2 of the big attacks having severe penalties, it’s hard for Greedo to get much going with any consistency.
 The point is it CAN be done, and that’s how it needs to be.